Scaffloat and Workfloat

 Scaffloat sits somewhere in between.

-One could certainly see these being used for port engineering tasks, EOD and MCM support.
+They could be used for port engineering tasks, EOD and MCM support.

 It might even be possible to use them as low-cost bridging pontoons, built on demand from a kit of parts held at readiness.

 The same company has also developed the Workfloat using the same basic approach.
-The workboat has a couple of unique features, it can fold for easy towing, and fits inside a standard 40ft ISO container.
+The workboat has unique features, it can fold for easy towing and fits inside a standard 40ft (ca. 12 m) ISO container.

 Watch this great video.